Fred Pellerin: Career

 In 2011, a story from his book Il faut prendre le taureau par les contes was adapted by Luc Picard for the film Babine.
 The following year, Picard released another film of an original Pellerin screenplay, Ésimésac.

-With Francis Leclerc, he cowrote the screenplay for the 2017 film Barefoot at Dawn (Pieds nus dans l'aube), based on a novel by Félix Leclerc.The Time Thief (L'Arracheuse de temps), the third film adaptation of Pellerin's work, entered production in 2020 and was released in 2021.
+With Francis Leclerc, he cowrote the screenplay for the 2017 film Barefoot at Dawn (Pieds nus dans l'aube), based on a novel by Félix Leclerc.

+The Time Thief (L'Arracheuse de temps), the third film adaptation of Pellerin's work, entered production in 2020 and was released in 2021.

 Awards

-He has won numerous Prix Félix from ADISQ.
+Pellerin has won numerous Prix Félix from ADISQ.

 In 2012, the government of Jean Charest named Pellerin to the National Order of Quebec.
 He initially declined the honour in solidarity with the 2012 Quebec student protests against Charest's government, but accepted it after Charest was defeated in the 2012 provincial election.

 He received a Canadian Screen Award nomination for Best Adapted Screenplay at the 10th Canadian Screen Awards in 2022 for The Time Thief.